Freqently answered questions

 What if I've never done yoga before?

-How hot is the hot room?
+How hot ARE the roomS?

 Do you have unheated classes?

 Yes!
-We offer gentle yoga, yin yoga, and trauma recovery yoga which are all unheated.
+We offer gentle yoga, Yin yoga, and trauma recovery yoga which are all unheated.

 What if I have an injury?

 Please inform your instructor prior to class regarding any illnesses, injuries, or concerns you may have.
 If you have a physical injury or limitation, the instructor will guide you throughout the class so you feel comfortable and do not further injure yourself.
-Always listen to your body.
+Always listen to your body!

 What do I wear?